Structural and rural funds

 4. A more social and more inclusive Europe (ESF+ priority);

-5. A Europe closer to citizens and to the sustainable and integrated development of territories.
+5. A Europe closer to citizens and to the sustainable and integrated development of local organisations.

 The association between goals and funds is to be seen as a strategic priority, but it is not exclusive in nature.